-- The broad provision of Welsh language education throughout the County Borough. - The opportunities for people to use Welsh at work, at home and at play. - The perception of languages as life skills, which enriches the lives of those who use them. - People throughout the County Borough to feel pride in their language, and confidence to use it.
+- The broad provision of Welsh language education throughout the County Borough's Welsh Education Strategic Plan. - The opportunities for people to use Welsh at work, at home and at play. - The opportunities for people to use Welsh in the community. - The opportunity for children and young people to use Welsh. - The perception of languages as life skills, which enriches the lives of those who use them. - People throughout the County Borough to feel pride in their language, and confidence to use it.